By Dustin Krugel / ADOT Communications

 , but getting the water to a construction site can be challenging.

 Since many freeway sites don't have access to water nearby, trucks are often used to import water from long distances.
 This can be time-consuming and adds more construction traffic on local streets.

-A more effective method to deliver large quantities of water to a construction site is to create a pond, as ADOT has done on major projects including State Route 24 (Gateway Freeway) in Mesa and the Loop 303/I-10 interchange project
+A more effective method to deliver large quantities of water to a construction site is to create a pond, as ADOT has done on major projects including State Route 24 (Gateway Freeway) in Mesa and the Loop 303/I-10 interchange project in Goodyear.

 Using ponds also has the environmental benefit of cutting on emissions from trucks having to haul water a long way.

 project, Connect 202 Partners, the developer responsible for building the 22-mile freeway, has constructed four temporary ponds, each with its own pump, along the Pecos segment between 40th Street and 32nd Lane.
 The ponds, which have plastic liners, will be removed when construction is completed by late 2019.